-A medicine ball is a small weighted ball.
-About the size of a soccer ball, it can be used in a variety of ways, including to promote upper body toning and strengthening.
+A medicine ball is a small weighted ball about the size of a soccer ball.
+It can be used in various ways, including to promote upper body toning and strengthening.
 One of the simplest and most efficient arm exercises done with a medicine ball is the Chest Press.

-To perform a Chest Press, lie on your back on the floor, your knees bent and your feet flat on the floor.
+To perform a Chest Press, lie on your back with your knees bent and your feet flat.